Meso-Health/meso-clinic/README.md

 $ adb devices
 ```

-Forward port number (depending on flavour) on your device to port number on your PC.
+Forward port number (depending on flavor) on your device to port number on your PC.

 For Development:
 ```